mjfdevere5/mac-setup/README.md

 	- iTerm: Default Profile --> Window --> Transparency 15, Style 'Full-Width Top of Screen', Space 'All Spaces'; Terminal --> Scrollback lines '20,000'.
 	- Google Drive: Add my three accounts, Streaming mode, uncheck 'Prompt me to back up devices'.
 Create some convenience symlinks back into ~.
 	- Backblaze: Find the installer, install, grant Accessibility, go Settings --> 'Inherit Backup State' from the previous Mac.
+	- Once Documents have synced, go to the `scripts` folder and run `update-bin-symlinks`.
 	- For everything else, just open the app, sign in, grant Accessibility as needed.

 1. 🚧 TODO: Transfer a copy of all non-Documents non-Desktop files into the `$HOME` folder.